Geofencing Marketing With Facebook and Google Advertising: 2018 Guide

 - Enter another location

 To select advanced geofencing options, select Advanced search.
 Once you select advanced search, you can select to add or exclude a geography based on your selections.
-If you exclude a location in your targeting, then your ad will not serve to people in the exclusion settings.
+If you exclude a location in your targeting, then your ad will not serve

 The Radius targeting options in Google Adwords are either by the number of miles or kilometers around a location.
 When I’m running a campaign that has extremely tight geofencing or geo-targeting settings, I prefer to select a kilometer radius instead of a mile radius to have tighter location targeting.

 To select radius targeting, select the radius option on your geo-targeting, then make your selections.
 In the example in the screenshot, I’m doing a one-kilometer radius around my physical location.
 Downtown in the small city of Shreveport, LA).
 For a Lawyer or Law Firm, this type of targeting can be very helpful if you’re running display ads around a hospital, but the number of ways to leverage this tight location targeting is endless.

 To set up geofencing marketing and location targeting on Facebook and Instagram, start the campaign creation process and then in Audiences, you can select the location to target or location to exclude.

 To drill down to a very specific local area, select the geography that you’d like to target.
 In the following example, you can select “Drop Pin” on the exact location that meets your targeting parameters, then select the radius to target around the desired location.
 This screenshot shows a 1-mile radius near Highland Park in Dallas.

 To drill down further with your location targeting since polygon targeting is not available on Facebook, additional targeting exclusions can be set to block in your geofencing even closer than a mile around the location pin drop.